scrabbletank/farhome-rules/rulesdoc.md

 When a creature tries to leave your zone of control (the 5 adjacent tiles in front of your character, making a U shape) you may make a reaction attack against them.
 You cannot use maneuvers (unless the maneuver says it can be used as a reaction) and the attack uses the default Attack rules.

 #### Off-hand Attack (2 AP, can only be used after attack, once per turn)
-When dual wielding, as long as you have made a single 'Attack' action, you may make an attack with your offhand weapon.
+When dual wielding, as long as you have taken the _Attack_ action, you may make an attack with your offhand weapon.
 This attack is identical to the _Attack_ action, except you do not get any bonus from proficiency.

 #### Use (2 AP)
 This covers a wide range of actions, covering things such as: using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
 Some magic items will give their own AP costs, using those instead.
 While there is no limit in how many times a turn you can take the Use action, some items may have restrictions.
 A creature can only benefit from a single potion each round.